Benefits of WAPOR membership

 WAPOR membership includes:

 - A subscription to the International Journal of Public Opinion Research, published quarterly by Oxford University Press.
 The IJPOR annual subscription, for those that are not members, amounts to $443 a year.
-In 2013, the Journal had an impact factor of 1.125, and ranked 29 (out of 72) within communication field.
+In 2016, the Journal had an impact factor of 1.254, and ranked 38 (out of 79) within the communication field.

 - For a period of time you can benefit from the 20% discount on books published by Oxford University Press.